Messages M&S Bank might send you

-If you're wondering whether a text you have received from M&S Bank is genuine, you're right to be suspicious.
-Criminals have become very sophisticated in enticing you to click on links or call phone numbers that belong to them.
-They pretend to be an organisation you trust, like your bank, utility company, internet provider or even the police or HMRC.
+If you're wondering whether a text you have received is genuine, you're right to be suspicious.
+Criminals have become very sophisticated, enticing you to click on links or call phone numbers that belong to them.

 One-Time Passcode